fvumbaca/terraform-proxmox-k3s/example/README.md

 - 1 support vm with api loadbalancer and k3s database with 2 cores and 4Gb mem
 - 2 master nodes with 2 cores and 4Gb mem
-- 1 node pool with 2 worker nodes each having 2 cores and 4Gb mem
+- 1 node pool with 20 worker nodes each having 2 cores and 4Gb mem

 ### Networking

-- The support VM will be spun up on `10.41.1.0`
+- The support VM will be spun up on `192.168.42.200`
-- The master VMs will be spun up on `10.41.1.1...2`
+- The master VMs will be spun up on `192.168.42.201`, `192.168.42.202`
-- The worker VMs will be spun up on `10.41.2.0...` and `10.41.3.0...`
+- The worker VMs will be spun up on `192.168.42.205...214`

-> Note: To eliminate potential IP clashing with existing computers on your network, it is **STRONGLY** recommended that  you take IPs `10.41.1.0-10.42.3.255` out of your DHCP server's rotation.
+> Note: To eliminate potential IP clashing with existing computers on your network, it is **STRONGLY** recommended that  you take IPs `192.168.42.200-214` out of your DHCP server's rotation.
 Otherwise other computers in your network may already be using these IPs and that will create conflicts!

 Check your router's manual or google it for a step-by-step guide.